Comparing Gravity Flow Rack Types

 The second is capacity.
 They’re used a lot in assembly and manufacturing because they can be very strong.
 Also, you can get pretty narrow with them–as little as 24″ wide for a single conveyor section of flow.
 Not every flow rack type offers that kind of size selectivity.
 These are more specialized than the other types, but when you want the versatility, or you need the capacity, they are an excellent solution.

-- Wheel Track type racks were the first true mass-market flow rack, and plenty of them are in use and working great.
+These were the first true mass-market flow rack, and plenty of them are in use and working great.
 They are the old standby.
 This design uses inclined shelves equipped with roll track to move cartons by gravity from the restocking to the picking side of the system.

 They can be less expensive than the alternatives, and better for lighter, very consistent loads that do not change over time.
 Since the racks are designed from the ground up to be flow racks, you aren’t using pallet rack to support flow storage.
 We use them a lot in distribution applications where the load is predictable and consistent.

 In the final analysis, your application will decide what rack works the best for you.
 There are more types than these, but most applications will start here and work forward.
+For assistance, contact us today.

 Scott Stone Cisco-Eagle's Director of Marketing.
 He has over 25 years of experience in the industry.